 Look at that shiny, pretty thing up there.
 It’s a fine automobile.
 In fact, according to Carfax, it’s consistently one of the cars that best holds its value each year.
 It’s a fun plaything.
 I worked at a vehicle accessory store, and the Jeep Wrangler is just about the only vehicle with fun after-market products built specifically for it.
 It’s pretty.
 The Jeep Wrangler’s stocky, army tough physique belies a sporty little ride that is cute enough for the vain Cher Horowitz to slip around town in throughout the movie Clueless.

-It’s possible to own a Jeep Wrangler without being a complete and udder bag of douche.
+It’s possible to own a Jeep Wrangler without being a complete and utter bag of douche.
 And if I think about it hard enough, I’ll bet I can even come up with someone I know who isn’t one.
 But we don’t have that kind of time.
 (If I’ve missed someone obvious in my circle of friends, I apologize)

 So, if you somehow own a Jeep Wrangler and haven’t annoyed everyone you know yet, congratulations.
 This article is not directed at you.
 For the remaining 99% of you… we hate you.